How does a 35-year-old formerly aspiring K-Pop recording artist end up in a White House role that requires a top security clearance?

 Technology Makes It Easy to Promote Fake News

 To the untrained eye, Chang seems pretty legit.
 Her social media accounts include photo ops with political leaders and celebrities.
 She makes appearances at expensive charity events and appears to be involved with big humanitarian efforts.
 Snapshots of her Time cover are all over the internet and her LinkedIn page sports the names of important organizations most of us regular people just don’t know much about–including how to confirm their validity of her relationships to them.

 Those who understand how to use the digital tools available to us can easily manufacture images and impressive backstories and then wallpaper the internet with “proof” that they are real.
 But being good at personal PR isn’t the same as being good enough to fulfill a government office or do important work for your business.

 ClearStar has the tools to investigate all kinds of claims your potential employees may make about themselves.
-Let’s do the work of ensuring your new hires are the best applicants and not the best-looking applicants.
+Let’s do the work of ensuring your new hires are the best candidates and not the best-looking candidates.